public policy committee charter

 The purpose of the Public Policy Committee (the “Committee”) of the Board of Directors of Chevron Corporation (the “Corporation”) is:

-- To assist the Board in analyzing how public policy trends could impact the Corporation's business activities and performance;
+- To assist the Board of Directors in overseeing environmental, social, human rights, political, and public policy matters that are relevant to the Corporation’s activities and performance; and

 - To perform such other duties and responsibilities enumerated in and consistent with this Charter.